MicrosoftDocs/learn/learn-pr/azure/migrate-java-app-azure-app-service/includes/exercise-deploy-app-container.md

 Once you've completed the steps above, you'll need to specify the deployment configuration for the application.
 Click **Configure** to customize the deployment for the application.
 In the configure step, you can provide the following customizations:

 1. **Name**: Specify a unique app name for the application.
 This name will be used to generate the application URL and used as a prefix for other resources being created as part of this deployment.
 2. **Application Configuration**: For application configurations that were parameterized, use the following value for the current deployment.
-Navigate to *LearnAppContainerization* resource group and copy the name of the MySQL server.
+    - Navigate to the *LearnAppContainerization* resource group [Azure Portal](https://portal.azure.com).
-    - The MySQL server will name will be in the following format - "airsonic-mysql-server-0000000000".
+    - Copy the name of the MySQL server.
+The MySQL server will name will be in the following format - "airsonic-mysql-server-0000000000".
         - **Username**: Generate the username as **mysqladmin@${MYSQL_SERVER_NAME}**.
         - **Password**: Specify the value as **SuperS3kretPasSw0rd**.
         - **URL**: To create the URL to be specified, replace the MySQL Server name in the following connection string and paste it in the App Containerization tool. <br/>